 How common is AML? – AML accounts for about 1% of new cancers or ~20k new diagnoses annually.
 This is significantly lower than incidence rate of other cancer such as lung (~230k annually), breast (~270k annually), and colon cancer (~150k annually).

 What is the prognosis? –Overall, prognosis is very poor.
-Without treatment survival is extremely limited – on the order of days to weeks.
+Without treatment, survival is extremely limited – on the order of days to weeks.
 With treatment, only 1 in 3 will survive to 5 years after diagnosis.

 Who gets AML? – This disease predominantly affects the elderly, with the median age of diagnosis being 68 years old.
 However, AML can affect people of any age.